 There are things you can start doing today that will allow you to save money right away.
-This list of tips will guide you through the different ways you can make changes that could have an immediate effect on your wallet.
+This article will guide you through a few ways you can have an immediate effect on your wallet.

-You may have heard about the 50 20 30 budget for example.
-It is a budgeting rule where you allocate 50% of your after-tax income to needs, 30% to wants and 20% to savings and debt payment.
+You may have heard about the 50-20-30 budget, where you allocate 50% of your after-tax income to needs, 30% to wants, and 20% to savings and debt payment.

 The 50% is for your rent or mortgage, utilities, insurance, health care, debt payments and anything else that is critical such as tax obligations or transportation.
 30% for any items that are non-essential, think shopping, entertainment and so on.
 Finally, 20% for saving, investing and additional debt payments, paying down loans quicker with the goal of being debt-free.

 But budgets can be like diet plans that are too restrictive or too extreme, after a few weeks or months you end up bouncing back to where you started.
 They can be difficult to create and even harder to follow so don’t get discouraged if you haven’t been able to create and stick to one just yet.

 Use these tips to start building good habits and save money right away:

 This is my favorite because it’s critical to understanding how you can save, but also tends to cause the most resistance.
 Many people choose to ignore the details of their bank statements from fear of facing reality.